LearnWeb3DAO/Junior-Track/Ceramic-SelfID.md

 Ceramic allows you to bring that same type of composability to data on the internet.
 This can be any kind of data.
 Profiles, social connections, blog posts, identities, reputation, game assets, etc.

 This is an abstract concept, and it is a bit tricky to try and define Ceramic Network as a single thing.
-Similar to Ethereum, which by itself is hard to define (what does it even mean to be a smart contract plaform?), it is easier to understand if we look at specific use cases that Ceramic can enable and examples of a vision for the future.
+Similar to Ethereum, which by itself is hard to define (what does it even mean to be a smart contract platform?), it is easier to understand if we look at specific use cases that Ceramic can enable and examples of a vision for the future.
 Ethereum is much easier to understand when we look at exact examples like DeFi protocols, NFTs, DAOs etc - the same thinking can be applied while attempting to understand Ceramic.

 ## Lack of data in Web3